Organizational Transformation: Creating a Trauma-Informed Organization

 Transformation Plan Development:

 Our highly experienced training team will implement the agreed upon training.
-Our Master Clinical Trainer has trained on trauma informed and trauma responsive work locally, nationally and internationally and has received outstanding reviews from social workers to CEOs and medical personnel.
+Our team has trained on trauma-informed and trauma- responsive work locally, nationally and internationally and has received outstanding reviews from social workers to CEOs and medical personnel.
 We integrate adult learning theory, participatory learning, emotional engagement, and intrinsic motivation to create a training that is both informative and skills based so that your staff gains knowledge and valuable skills they can begin using the next day.

 We provide monthly follow up coaching sessions to individuals, teams and organizations.
 Research tells us that we can rarely change an ingrained behavior after simply learning about another option.
 Coaching provides guidance, feedback and support for these changes as well as providing an additional level of accountability.
 Coaching ensures that changes are being made on the individual, team, and organizational level.

-Here’s an Example of a Five-Part Trauma Informed Care Series:
+Example of a Five-Part Trauma Informed Care Series

 This series was specifically curated for a social services agency that emphasized a clinical lens.